hot-dice/hotdice/team-agreement.md

 * Vote majority, with quorum of 3

-* Tom has veto power - can be overruled by quorum.

 ### How will you raise concerns to members who are not adequately contributing?

 * Address with member in question.